ta10101/BroNode/README.md

 # pioneer
-The DIY image for technical users
+The DIY image for technical Holo users.